abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 ## Using it

-To enter the application into maintenance mode, we set an `ENV` variable on Heroku.
+To enter maintenance mode, we set an `ENV` variable on Heroku.

 {% highlight text %}
 heroku config:set MAINTENANCE_MODE=enabled